-The Absence Theodicy is the argument that as God is "goodness", anything not good such as evil and suffering, is simply the absence of God.
-Therefore, the absence theodicy (attempts) to excuse God's responsible for evil.
-It is traceable to Augustine (354-430CE), and was also preached by Thomas Aquinas (1225-1274CE) and many other Catholic theologians1.
-However there are serious flaws with this argument and it does not escape the fact that God, as the sole creator, was responsible for creating rules such as "if I'm not there, there is suffering!".
-It didn't need to make such rules.
+The Absence Theodicy is the argument that as God is "goodness", anything that is "not good" such as evil and suffering, is simply the result of the absence of God.
+Therefore, the absence theodicy (attempts) to excuse God's responsible for evil, by trying to discretely contradict the principal of God's all-powerful and omni-present nature.
+It is traceable to Augustine (354-430CE), and was also preached by Thomas Aquinas (1225-1274CE) and many other Catholic theologians4.
+There are serious flaws with the absence theodicy argument and it does not escape the fact that God, as the sole creator, was responsible for creating rules such as "if I'm not there, then there is suffering!".
+It didn't need to make such rules, and therefore, the absence theodicy doesn't answer the question of why God created (or allows) evil and suffering to exist.

 We define many scales as part of our experience.
 From "hot" to "cold", from "rich" to "poor", we measure all kinds of things.
 What these have in common is that God created them.
 It created heat and cold, created the "ups" and "downs" and created every little in-between bit of all those scales.
 Likewise, God created the scale of good and evil.
 God could have created a scale of "amazing goodness" through to "medium goodness" down to "amateur goodness", and therefore let all beings experience no evil or suffering.
 That God decided to create evil, suffering and pain and put them on the scale is an inexplicable act for a supposedly all-good god.
 The explanation that suffering is the absence of good is not sufficient to explain why God created suffering in the first place.
 Either God is evil or it does not exist.